Signposts

 job and we kept in touch only sporadically.

-ex-girlfriends gave it to me.
-She was cleaning everything related to Dan out
+ex-girlfriends gave the cup to me.
+She was cleaning everything related to

-of her apartment and out of her life.
-I was having a coffee in the “great
+Don out of her apartment and out of her life.
+I was having a coffee in the

-job” cup while listening to her talk as she cleaned.
-When it came to
+“great job” cup while listening to her talk as she cleaned.
+When the time

-expressing their feelings about the relationships they had had with Dan, his
+came to express their feelings about the kind of relationships they had

-the trash.
-I finished my coffee and took it for my own.
+else the thing was going in the trash.
+I finished my coffee and took the cup

-The last time I saw Dan was in December of 1990, he was a nervous new father
+The last time I saw Don was in December of 1990, he was a nervous new father

 and husband making a living as a technical consultant in North Carolina.
 He